Self-supervised Anomaly Detection for New Physics: Evaluating the latent space representations

-\Tab{tab:AUC_scores} also contains scores for a binary LCT trained on the latent space representations, as well as a binary classifier constructed from the transformer architecture trained on the Binary Cross Entropy loss with an additional sigmoid function as the final layer (Trans+BC).
+A selection of AUC scores for the FCN's trained on latent space representations are given in \Tab{tab:AUC_scores_dim_scan}.
+The table also contains scores for a LCT trained on the latent space representations, as well as a binary classifier constructed from the transformer architecture with an additional sigmoid function as the final layer (Trans+BC), trained using the Binary Cross Entropy loss.
 The Trans+BC network has access to all of the input particles and is not trained post-hoc on the self-supervised latent space, so we expect it to perform the best of all configurations.
 The hope is that the FCN performance is as close as possible to the performance of the Trans+BC (on the largest latent space).

-Note that \Tab{tab:AUC_scores} does show a performance gap between a FCN trained on the latent space and the Trans+BC network.
+\Tab{tab:AUC_scores_dim_scan} does show a performance gap between a FCN trained on the latent space and the Trans+BC network.
 In \App{sec:datahungry}, we evaluate the performance of both such networks when trained on increasing amounts of data.
 In both cases, we find that the networks are ``data-hungry"; in other words, the classifier performances increase with the amount of training data, and the performances do \textit{not} saturate when trained on the 85,000 signal and 85,000 background dijet events sampled from the LHCO dataset.
 Therefore the performance of the FCN could likely reach that of the Trans+BC network with a larger training dataset than what was used in this study.